 The French rail operator, SNCF, claims1in French to accept Carte Bancaire (French debit cards), Visa, MasterCard, American Express, Paylib, E-Carte Bleue, and Carte Maestro.
 (And at last check it makes outdated claims on the English version of that page.)

-But there are many exceptions and problems:
+But there are many exceptions and problems if you buy from the official OUI sncf site:

 - American Express cards cannot be used to withdraw purchased tickets from in-station machines.